percy/cli/packages/dom/README.md

 When JavaScript is not enabled, CSSOM rules are serialized by iterating over and appending each rule to a new stylesheet inserted into the document's head.

+### Canvas elements

+Canvas elements' drawing buffers are serialized as data URIs and the canvas elements are replaced with image elements.
+The image elements reference the serialized data URI and have the same HTML attributes as their respective canvas elements.
+The image elements also have a max-width of 100% to accomidate responsive layouts in situations where canvases may be expected to resize with JS.

 ### Other elements